-Clean and tidy nails and hands are essential unless you definitely only want a headshot.
+Clean and tidy nails and hands are essential unless you're sure you only want a close-up headshot.
 Consider having a professional manicure before the session.

 Before the shoot, make sure everything is clean, pressed and ready to go and pop them in a garment bag to bring along to your session.
 Please don’t stuff your clothes into a shoulder bag and expect them to look good when you take them out.